kubernetes/minikube/enhancements/proposed/20190925-minikube-enhancement-process.md

 ## Non-Goals

 * Coverage for smaller enhancements that would not be represented within the minikube roadmap.
-* Unnecessarily reductions in development velocity
+* Reduced development velocity

 ## Design Details

-The *minikube enhancement process (MEP)* is a way to proposed, communicate, and coordinate on new efforts for the minikube project.
+The *minikube enhancement process (MEP)* is a way to propose, communicate, and coordinate on new efforts for the minikube project.
 MEP is based on a simplification of the [Kubernetes Enhancement Process](https://github.com/kubernetes/enhancements/blob/master/keps/0001-kubernetes-enhancement-proposal-process.md).

 ### Proposal Workflow